Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

        "setup": "node ../../../../common/tools/perf-tests-track-1-setup.js",
    ```

-4. Run `rush update` and run `npm run setup` to be able to use the perf framework for track-1 perf tests.
+4. Run `rush update` followed by `npm run setup` to be able to use the perf framework for track-1 perf tests.

    _`npm run setup` installs the dependencies specified in `package.json`_

-5. Repeat the step 6 from the previous section for the track-1 too.
+5. Repeat the step 6 from the previous section for the track-1 too to get the `tsconfig.json`, `sample.env`(and `.env`) files.

 ## [Writing perf tests](#writing-perf-tests)